 - The Colorado River Historical Society, Inc., is an IRC 501(c)(3) nonprofit organization.
 It was incorporated in the state of Arizona on December 12, 1988, as the Colorado River Pioneer’s Historical Society, Inc. We have operated a museum since 1991, originally in the former Catholic Church at Davis Camp.
 We officially opened in our present location in Bullhead City Community Park on December 8, 2018.

-- Our support is provided by membership fees; fundraising, including proceeds from our museum shop and periodic yard sales; donations from the public, and grants from such entities as the Arizona Historical Society.
+- Our financial support is provided by membership fees; fundraising, including proceeds from our museum gift shop and periodic yard sales; donations from the public, and grants from such entities as the Arizona Historical Society.